forcedotcom/sfdx-core/messages/envVars.md

 Set to false to disable the progress bar when running force:mdapi:deploy, force:source:deploy, or force:source:push.

+# sfdxLazyLoadModules

+Set to true to enable lazy loading of sfdx modules

+# sfdxS3Host

+URL to S3 host

+# sfdxUpdateInstructions

+Text that describes how to update sfdx

+# sfdxInstaller

+Boolean indicating that the installer is running

+# sfdxEnv

+Describes if sfdx is in "demo" mode

 # sfTargetOrg

 Username or alias of your default org.
 Overrides the target-org configuration variable.